jasperlinsen/somethinghere-templating/README.md

 An `add` and `remove` button will be added by the editor, and clicking add will create a new instance of the predefined object.

 **Every template requires a `template.json` file as well, which is an empty version of the data structure.
 It needs to be placed right next to the template in the template directory.
 This is for the editor to be able to add new pages.
-The edtior does not really care where your templates are, it cares where the JSON files point to.**
+The editor does not really care where your templates are, it cares where the JSON files point to.**

+The Editor _does_ care what `self` is pointing to, and if it is empty it will allow you to name a file that will be stored at `settings.EDITOR.out` when clicking save.
+In the editor, this property is hidden, as well as the `predefined` property.

 ### Files